Get Answers → employer worker

 Accommodation: Do I have to provide a separate room for a domestic helper?

-This means they must live with you in your home, but it does not mean you need to provide a separate room.
+This means that the helper must live with you in your home, but it does not mean you need to provide a separate room.
 Apartments in Hong Kong tend to be small and giving a domestic helper a room to herself may not be feasible.

 More experienced domestic helpers generally view their accommodation as part of their compensation.
 This means that if you can provide a domestic worker with better accommodation, you are more likely to attract a more experienced worker.